Charter Announces $5 Billion Initiative to Connect Unserved Americans

 – Tom Rutledge, Chairman and CEO of Charter Communications

 Charter expects to invest approximately $5 billion to support this infrastructure expansion, offset by $1.2 billion in support won in the Rural Digital Opportunity Fund auction.
 Thanks to this public-private partnership, Charter will reach many more homes and small businesses than it otherwise would have because of the high costs to reach these areas.
 This expansion will be in addition to Charter’s ongoing annual investments in infrastructure and technology.

 Charter will also add significant resources to our construction department focused solely on adding nearly 115,000 miles of new network infrastructure to our more than 750,000 existing miles.
-We also plan to hire more than 2,000 full-time employees and contractors to support the expansion.
+We also plan to hire more than 2,000 employees and contractors to support the expansion.
 Charter employees already earn more than double the federal minimum wage and we’re increasing it so that every employee earns at least $20 per hour in 2022.

 Funding rural broadband deployment is one part of solving the deployment gap, but there are also many federal and state legislative and regulatory fixes that can increase the speed and reach of rural network expansions.
 Broadband deployments are dependent on a variety of external factors, including when necessary state applications and permits are approved and the speed of the make-ready and utility pole permitting and attachment processes.
 With fewer homes and businesses in rural areas, broadband providers need to access multiple poles per home, as opposed to multiple homes per pole in higher-density settings.
 As a result, pole applications, pole replacement rules, pole rental fees and the issues and disputes arising from them are all factors that can have a significant impact on build-out timing and speed to completion.
 We continue to work with elected officials and regulators at the local, state, and federal levels to reduce the obstacles to deployment and expedite connectivity for those who lack broadband.